Platform engineering basics

 Why platform engineering is important

-Internal developer platforms improve the velocity and happiness of teams by enabling developer self-service and reducing cognitive load on developers.
-According to internaldeveloperplatform.org, they “enforce standardization by design, increase developer productivity, and improve developer experience.”
+According to internaldeveloperplatform.org, IDPs built by platform engineering teams “enforce standardization by design, increase developer productivity, and improve developer experience.”
 They also improve the organization’s productivity and performance across key DevOps metrics like mean time to recovery (MTTR) and Change Failure Rate.
 Internal Developer Platforms also improve deployment frequency and reduce lead time.
 Humanitec’s 2023 DevOps Benchmarking report shows a correlation between the use of Internal Developer Platforms and an organization’s degree of DevOps evolution.

 The quantitative impact of platform engineering depends on an organization’s setup and size.
 The larger your team and toolbox are, the more an organization will benefit from an Internal Developer Platform.
 You can use this table to approximate how much time your organization would save by building a platform.